-ADHD is generally considered to have three component features – inattention, hyperactivity and impulsivity1 – and the contribution of each to an individual’s presentation of ADHD varies from patient to patient and across the lifespan.1,14 These factors, combined with the frequent presence of psychiatric comorbidities, including conduct disorder, oppositional defiant disorder and anxiety/mood disorders,15-17 make the assessment and diagnosis of ADHD challenging.
+Attention-deficit hyperactivity disorder (ADHD), or hyperkinetic disorder (HKD), can have a significant impact on patients’ lives, and is generally considered to have three component features – inattention, hyperactivity and impulsivity – with the severity and combination of symptoms varying between patients and across a patient’s lifespan.1 These factors, combined with the frequent presence of psychiatric comorbidities,2-5 make the assessment and diagnosis of ADHD challenging.

 - American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
 2013.

-- National Institute for Health and Care Excellence.
+- NICE guideline 2018.
 Attention deficit hyperactivity disorder: diagnosis and management.
-Available at: https://www.nice.org.uk/guidance/cg72/resources/attention-deficit-hyperactivity-disorder-diagnosis-and-management-975625063621.
-Last updated 2016.
-Accessed 05 January 2017.
+Available at: https://www.nice.org.uk/guidance/ng87.
+Accessed December 2018.

 - Canadian ADHD Resource Alliance (CADDRA).
 Canadian ADHD Practice Guidelines.
-Toronto: CADDRA, 2011.
+Fourth Edition.
+Toronto, ON; CADDRA, 2018.

 - Banaschewski T, Hohmann S, Millenet S. Aufmerksamkeitsdefizit-/Hyperaktivitätsstörung (ADHS) im Kindes-, Jugend- und Erwachsenenalter.
 DGKJP, DGPPN and DGSPJ German guidelines.
 2018.

 - Guías de Práctica Clínica en el SNS.
 Grupo de trabajo de la Guía de Práctica Clínica sobre las Intervenciones Terapéuticas en el Trastorno por Déficit de Atención con Hiperactividad (TDAH).
 2017.